SkyflowFoundry/connections_config/README.md

 # Testing Skyflow Connections with PipeDream

 This repository contains Python scripts to set up and run a connection between Skyflow and PipeDream, which serves as an echo server for connection testing.
 The scripts are designed to be run in sequence and are a reference for setting up and running connections with Skyflow.
+Additionally, the repository contains a GitHub Actions workflow to automate the process of updating the connection with new configuration values.

 ## 0. Prerequisites